 - prepare pupils for life in modern Britain effectively, developing their understanding of the fundamental British values of democracy, the rule of law, individual liberty, tolerance and respect;

-Breadth: Students study courses based on the National Curriculum at Key Stage 3, and a flexible options programmes at Key Stage 4 and Post 16.
+Breadth: Students study courses based on the National Curriculum at Key Stage 3, and flexible options programmes at Key Stage 4 and Post 16.
 A range of teaching and learning styles is to be encouraged, to ensure a richness of educational environment that enhances the experience of students.

 Relevance: Learning is linked to students’ own experience.
 The linkage of what is learnt to the needs of adult life is made plain.
-Opportunities are sought to develop schemes of work which facilitate this linkage, involving experiences both inside and outside the classroom.
+Opportunities are sought to develop schemes of work that facilitate this linkage, involving experiences both inside and outside the classroom.

-Personalisation: Students are offered experiences carefully matched to their developing abilities, their aptitude and individual needs; students are taught in varying groupings, which reflect their abilities in a range of subject areas, in order to allow sufficient differentiation of the curriculum to meet the individual needs of students.
+Personalisation: Students are offered experiences carefully matched to their developing abilities, their aptitude and individual needs; students are taught in varying groupings, which reflect their abilities in a range of subject areas, to allow sufficient differentiation of the curriculum to meet the individual needs of students.

 Progression and Continuity: Effective transition from Key Stage 2 to secondary education requires careful planning.
 Work undertaken at each stage is based on previous achievements.
-Each subject area operates carefully defined schemes of work which have given due consideration to this issue to ensure that students are offered material appropriate to their age and ability.
+Each subject area operates carefully defined schemes of work that have given due consideration to this issue to ensure that students are offered material appropriate to their age and ability.
 KS3 supports preparation for KS4.
 Courses at Post 16 are offered to ensure progression from KS4 in a wide range of areas.

 Ambition: There will be high expectations for student achievement, behaviour and personal development.
 Students will be expected to have high expectations of themselves.
-The curriculum and teaching and learning should provide appropriate challenge that allows students to fulfil their potential.
+The curriculum and teaching and learning should provide an appropriate challenge that allows students to fulfil their potential.